michalis0/Business-Intelligence-and-Analytics/labs/05 - Clustering/readme.md

 **Note**: Clustering can be computation-intensive, which is why some cells in the exercise notebook take a bit of time to run.
 This is especially true for questions 2 (~2 mins) and 7 (~10 mins) of the exercise.
-While these cells run, you can simply assume that your code is correct (if no error code shows up in the first seconds) and look at the next questions.
+While these cells run, you can simply assume that your code is correct (if no error message shows up in the first seconds) and look at the next questions.
 This means that you can fill the dots ( ... ) without running the cells while waiting for the other, computation-intensive, cell to display its full output.